housam-s/Klipper-Backup-Restore-tool/README.md

 # Klipper Github Backup & Restore Tool
 Backup and restore your Klipper config to github

+This tool gives you the ability to backup your existing klipper config or restore your existing config onto a fresh build of klipper.
+It is assumed that you have klipper installed before using this tool.

+There are two options to select from.
+1) Backup
+2) Restore

 ## Instructions

 Assuming you already have a Github account